The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 The lab 2024 (L to R Stephen, Poch, Rebee, Frazer, Ed, Jess, Max and Leandro), Missing: Charlie

-Dr Ed (Edward) Emmott (PI)
+Prof. Ed (Edward) Emmott (PI)

 Background: Ed joined the Centre for Proteome Research/Department of Biochemistry, Cell & Systems Biology at the University of Liverpool to start the Emmott lab in November 2019.
+He was promoted to Reader in 2024, and Professor of Virology & Proteomics in 2026.

 Consultancy: Ed undertakes consultancy in the areas of virology (especially norovirus/coronavirus biology), LC-MS/MS-based proteomics, and single-cell proteomic methods.